wttech/gradle-aem-plugin/README.md

 ```

-Instances configuration can be even omitted, then *http://localhost:4502* and *http://localhost:4503* will be used by default.
+Instances configuration can be omitted, then *http://localhost:4502* and *http://localhost:4503* will be used by default.
 Content path can also be skipped, because value above is also default.
 This is only an example how to customize particular values.